Blower Door Test in Norwood, NJ

 How Is A Blower Door Test Conducted?

-To carry out blower door test in Norwood, NJ, exterior doors and windows are fully closed, and interior doors are left open for even air distribution in the home.
-An adjustable aluminum frame and fabric panel are placed within a central exterior doorway to conduct the test.
-A calibrated fan is then attached to the frame and used to depressurize the home to 50 Pascals, which is about the same as a steady 20 mph wind pushing against the structure.
+In preparation for blower door test in Norwood, NJ, all exterior entry points are sealed, and interior doors are left open to allow consistent air circulation.
+A single central exterior door is designated, where the blower door’s aluminum frame and fabric panel are set up.
+Once the frame is in place, a calibrated fan is used to bring the home’s pressure down to 50 Pascals — about the same as a 20 mph wind on the structure.

 When the fan depressurizes the home, outdoor air seeps in through leaks, crevices, and other air pathways.
-A sensitive device called a nanometer measures how the fan’s pressure relates to the home’s internal air pressure.
-These values are expressed as air changes per hour (ACH), a key measure of the home’s airtightness and its energy performance under NJ conditions.
+A nanometer is used to detect and compare the pressure created by the fan with the air pressure inside the structure.
+The pressure data is turned into air changes per hour (ACH), a measure of how efficiently and tightly the home is sealed in NJ.

 What Is A Passing Blower Door Test Score?